senthoorvisa/Dubai-market-analysis-tool-/README.md

 - **Dynamic Price Forecast**: Generate price predictions for properties at intervals of 6 months, 1 year, 2 years, 3 years, and 5 years.
 - **Infrastructure & Future Projects**: View nearby upcoming projects and their estimated impact on property values.
 - **Hugging Face Integration**: Get AI-powered property market insights using the Hugging Face API.
+- **Upcoming & Ongoing Projects**: Browse and filter real estate development projects that are either in planning stages or currently under construction with detailed information on status, pricing, and features.

 ## Tech Stack